Drek282/PsychoStats/readme_cc_themes.txt

 Requirements:

 A working PsychoStats >= 3.2 installation.
-These themes do not include the PsychoLive functionality.
+These themes do not PsychoLive or PsychoQuery.

 Installation: